rubensworks/rubensworks.net/_drafts/streaming-rdf-parsers.markdown

 RDF parsers for most popular RDF serializations already exist for JavaScript.
 However, not all of them parse in a *streaming* way.
-At the time of writing, [N3.js](https://ruben.verborgh.org/blog/2013/04/30/lightning-fast-rdf-in-javascript/) is the only spec-compliant streaming parser in JavaScript.
+At the time of writing, [N3.js](https://ruben.verborgh.org/blog/2013/04/30/lightning-fast-rdf-in-javascript/) is the only spec-compliant streaming parser in JavaScript I am aware of.
 It can handle N3-like RDF serializations such as [Turtle](https://en.wikipedia.org/wiki/Turtle_(syntax)) and [Turtle](https://en.wikipedia.org/wiki/TriG_(syntax)).
 As such, there is still a need for streaming parsing of documents in other widely used serializations such as RDF/XML and JSON-LD.
-This need for example exists in [Comunica](http://comunica.linkeddatafragments.org/), a framework for querying Linked Data on the Web, which processes queries as streams.
+This need for example exists in [Comunica](http://comunica.linkeddatafragments.org/), a framework for querying Linked Data on the Web, which processes queries in a streaming way.

 For these reasons, I set out to implement streaming parsers for both [RDF/XML](https://github.com/rdfjs/rdfxml-streaming-parser.js) and [JSON-LD](https://github.com/rubensworks/jsonld-streaming-parser.js), which are respectively based on the popular XML and JSON formats.
-In the remainder of this post, I discuss the main architecture and design decisions behind these parsers, and I end with some live-action examples.
+In the remainder of this post, I go over the existing libraries that I built on top of, I discuss the main architecture and design decisions behind these parsers, and I end with some live-action examples.
-These parsers are related to the SPARQL [XML](https://github.com/rubensworks/sparqlxml-parse.js/) and [JSON](https://github.com/rubensworks/sparqljson-parse.js/) results parsers I implemented before.
-Their architecture is quite simple, so I won't mention these further below.

 ## Building on top of existing libraries

-Reusability is an important element of good software development.
+**Reusability** is a key element of good software development.
-For this reason, I tried to use existing software whenever possible, and decompose my own software into separate components where it makes sense.
+For this reason, I tried to use **existing software whenever possible**, and **decompose my own software** into separate components where it makes sense.
 Concretely, I made use of existing and well-established low-level JSON and XML parsers.
 Furthermore, I split off the logic of handling relative IRIs and the JSON-LD context components into separate libraries.
 The following sections discuss these further.